thongekchakrit/thongekchakrit.github.io/essays/Introductory to Analytics- Essay 1.md

   - Pandas, NumPy, Seaborn, Matplotlib
   - Python
 ---
-# The Effect of Aging Population on Economy: An Analysis of Singapore From 1983 to 2018.
 **By Chakrit Thong Ek, Master Of Analytics, Massey University School of Business (Singapore)**

 #### Code: [Link to this project](https://github.com/thongekchakrit/life-expectancy-SG/blob/master/notebook/The_Effect_of_Rising_Life_Expectancy.ipynb)